 This course focuses on the impact of finances in the delivery of healthcare services.
-Basics of healthcare financial management including budget development, personnel (FTE) allocation, cost analysis and management of financial resources such as capital equipment and supply budget will be explored.
+Basics of healthcare

 NUR 634 - Nurse Practitioner Culminating Seminar (2)

 This course prepares students in the Family Nurse Practioner (FNP) track to summarize, evaluate, and integrate their experiences as they transition from Registered Nurse (RN) to entry level Advanced Practice Nurse (APN).
 The focus of this course is placed on practice issues in diverse healthcare settings, job negotiation strategies, exploring collaboration with a review of state licensure, national certification and federal reimbursement mandates.
 A comprehensive exam will be given in this course.
 Prerequisite(s); if any: NUR 625 Co-requisite(s): NUR 625